Luca-Dalmasso/Miscellaneus/README.md

-# _Bash_
+# BASH
 Some useful bash scripts for me

-# setup_sim.sh
-	-script for automate simulation setup of VHDL files with Questa&Modelsim

-# setup.syn.sh
+# MARKDOWN
-	-script for automate syntesys setup of VHDL files with Synopsys
+Some useful example of markdown usage